 Former Prime Minister Sir John Major meeting with Conservatives Abroad at the Hong Kong Cricket Club in 1999.

-A proud history of engagement with the British diaspora.
+A proud history of engagement with Britons Abroad.

-While some informal overseas groupings of Conservative supporting expats can be traced back to the 1970s, the story of Conservatives Abroad as it is today really started in the 1980s.
+While some informal overseas groupings of Conservative supporting overseas Britons can be traced back to the 1970s, such as in Paris, Brussels and Berne, the story of Conservatives Abroad as it is today really started in the 1980s.

 In 1985 the Representation of the People Act was amended to define who would qualify as an ‘overseas elector’ helping to clear up previous uncertainties.
 At this time Norman Tebbit MP had been made Party Chairman with Tom Arnold MP serving as his deputy.

-Norman Tebbit soon asked the late David Smith OBE to return to Central Office to run a campaign to register the newly enfranchised overseas citizens, working under the wing of Jim Spicer MP, Chairman of the International Office.
+Norman Tebbit soon asked the late David Smith OBE to return to Central Office to run a campaign to register the newly enfranchised overseas citizens, working under the wing of Sir Jim Spicer MP, Chairman of the International Office who was also then made the first Chairman of Conservatives Abroad.

 David Smith found on arrival that there was no guidance, just a copy of the updated Representation of the People Act which had extended the franchise to expats and his first task was to devise a name for the organisation.
 He opted for Conservatives Abroad, a name that continues on today.

-Conservatives Abroad has been fortunate to have been steered by a succession of internationally-minded Chairmen including The Rt.
+Conservatives Abroad has been fortunate to have been steered by a succession of internationally-minded Chairmen from Sir Jim Spicer MP onwards, including the Rt.
 Hon.
-Lord Hodgson of Astley Abbotts CBE, The Rt.
+Lord Hodgson of Astley Abbotts CBE, the Rt.
 Hon.
 Lord Taylor of Holbeach CBE, Caroline Abel Smith OBE (International Director Lesley Talyor BEM), and today Heather Harper MBE.